Employment Information

 Applicants must submit to and pass a CVSA examination process post-job offer.

-Applicants must be able to pass a Public Employee Retirement Fund (PERF) medical examination and be accepted by the PERF pension board post-job offer.
+Applicants must be able to pass a Public Employee Retirement Fund (PERF) medical examination and be accepted by the PERF pension board post-job offer or complete the 1977 Fund Transfer process.

 Applicants must pass drug screens post-job offer.